eshwarchettri/Google_Drive-ApiV3-with-SpringBoot-2.0.6/README.md

    1. Create new project in google console ny logging in to https://console.developers.google.com
    2. Choose OAUTH for credentials
    3. Download the credentials file which will be in .json format and place it to src/main/resource/key folder

+# Notes:-
+  This Product is ideal for one user.
+If you want to authenticate with different users then make change in application-        dev.properties file (unique.identifier=XXX)